dujanhung/api-doc-converter/doc.md

 users could swap out default RECL alphabets with different ones.

-any Unicode characters could be swapped.
+every Unicode characters could be used for RECL alphabet.

 ## example